Igorkowalski94/eslint-plugin-project-structure/README.md

     },
     // Plugins that work with all parsers.
     "extends": ["plugin:@typescript-eslint/recommended"],
+    "rules": [
+        // Rules that work with all parsers.
+    ],
     "overrides": [
         // Use @typescript-eslint/parser for the following file extensions.
         {